albertfougy/albertfougy.github.io/README.md

 ## Notes on Executing and Deploying Project.

-1. This is a user/organization page.
-2. You have to execute the `mkdocs.sh` bash script from the `codebase` branch.
+1. Execute the Packet Path deploy script (mkdocs.sh) from the `codebase` branch.
-3. [Packet Path](https://github.com/albertfougy/packetpath)'s deploy script can push the latest changes to the website repository's main branch.
-This serves as the deployment branch.
+2. Upon execution, the [Packet Path](https://github.com/albertfougy/packetpath) script will push the latest changes to the main branch.